 Mentors may engage their mentee with any of the following:

 - Discussions on a variety of work/law/career-related matters

 - Work shadowing (if appropriate)

-- Introducing your mentee to colleagues (if appropriate)
+- Introduce your mentee to colleagues (if appropriate)

-- If mentoring an international student, assisting your mentee to develop a network of professional contacts in Australia
+- If mentoring an international student, assist to develop a network of professional contacts in Australia

 Mentors are not required nor encouraged to provide subject tutoring, offer jobs/clerkships/internships or provide personal counselling.